23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Breath in fragrant spices

-Shutterstock 1140997706
+shutterstock 1140997706

 Pleasant aromas like lavender can alter the perception of pain, studies show.
 Japanese researchers found that lavender reduces levels of the stress hormone cortisol, which can make you feel relaxed and less aware of pain.
 But lavender isn’t the only pleasant aroma that works as a natural home remedy for arthritis pain relief.
 Korean researchers found that arthritis patients experienced less pain and were less depressed when they were exposed to the aromas of a variety of kitchen spices, including marjoram, rosemary, and peppermint.
 For a pain-soothing aromatherapy treatment, add a teaspoon of one of these dried herbs to a quarter-cup of olive, coconut, or vegetable oil.
 Take a whiff periodically.
 Don’t miss these other soothing essential oils for arthritis pain relief.